FormulaMonks/schemer/README.markdown

 play around with real data handling during prototyping but you really don't care about keeping the data or how it's defined.

+This isn't meant to be a replacement for migrations, it is simply a way to get started on a project quickly while you iron out your data definitions.

 **WARNING:** This will create and delete data definitions on the fly with no warning!
 Only use this with volatile data!
 Never attach it to an existing model you care about as it will start adding and dropping columns without your